 The Dong were not known by that name until this century.
-In the past they were part of the ancient Yue race, which dominated southern China.
+In the past they were part of the ancient Yue peoples, which dominated southern China.
 The Dong have many ancient myths and legends about the origin of the world.

-Religion The Dong believe in many gods.
+What are their beliefs?
+The Dong believe in many gods.
 They regard certain mountains, trees, stones, and other nonhuman objects as sacred.
 This is reflected in the Dong custom of planting a fir tree for each newborn baby.
-A form of black magic, called Tu, is practiced by some Dong in remote areas.
-The Kitchen god is worshiped during the Spring and Fall festivals.
+Some Dong in remote areas practice a form of black magic called Tu.
+The Dong worship the kitchen god during the Spring and Fall festivals.
 A growing number of Dong youth are nonreligious.

 More than one million speakers of the Northern Dong language live in the area of southern China where the provinces of Guizhou and Hunan meet.
 In addition, a small number live far to the north in Enshi County in southwestern Hubei.
 In 1990 the Northern Dong amounted to 36% of the total Dong population of 2.54 million.
 (Source: Operation China, 2000)